How to Identify a Toxic Culture and 13 Ways to Fix It

 - Clarify responsibilities.
 Similarly, employees perform best when they understand their duties, how to balance those with the people they work with most and the expected outcomes.
 Have managers meet regularly with employees to make sure goals and expectations are aligned.

 - Increase autonomy.
-Two key points here: 1) Researchers found that giving employees more autonomy over their work was almost as powerful at reducing toxic behaviors as was reducing their workload.
-2) When you give employees more control over their work you can mitigate the impact of unclear responsibilities
+Two key points here: 1) MIT researchers found that giving employees more autonomy over their work was almost as powerful at reducing toxic behaviors as reducing their workload.
+2) When you give employees more control over their work, you can mitigate the impact of unclear responsibilities.

 Free Training & Resources